madisonjordan/aws-bootcamp-cruddur-2023/journal/week10.md

 Note: Health check fails if database is not on the same VPC

+Configure:
+- add load balancer `dualstack.CrdClusterALB` to Route53 "A" records, `api.domain` and `domain`

 Fixes:
 - HealthCheckPort in cluster template should be set to 4567, not 80.